-(e) The levy of the Sales Surtax is necessary in order for the School Board to be able to fund the facilities and projects within the Plan.
-The Sales Surtax shall be used to acquire, construct, reconstruct and equip the Plan or to make lease payments under the lease purchase agreements pursuant to sections 1001.42(11)(b)5. and 1013.15(2), Florida Statutes, or pay bond indebtedness issued to finance the Plan, all of which is permitted by Section 212.055(6), Florida Statutes.
-The Sales Surtax shall be levied for a period of twenty (20) years, beginning January 1, 2023 through December 31, 2043, unless repealed or reduced prior to that time by resolution of the School Board, which repeal or reduction may be effectuated without referendum, so long as there are no bonds or other obligations of the School Board outstanding that are payable from the proceeds of such levy.
+(d) The levy of the Sales Surtax is necessary in order for the School Board to be able to fund its facilities and projects within the Plan.
+The Sales Surtax shall be used to acquire, construct, reconstruct and equip the Plan or to make lease payments under the lease purchase agreements pursuant to sections 1001.42(11)(b)5. and 1013.15(2), Florida Statutes, or pay bond indebtedness issued to finance the Plan, all of which is permitted by section 212.055(6), Florida Statutes.
+The Sales Surtax shall be levied for a period of ten (10) years, beginning January 1, 2025 through December 31, 2034, unless repealed prior to that time by resolution of the School Board, which repeal may be effectuated without referendum, so long as there are no bonds or other obligations of the School Board outstanding that are payable from the proceeds of such levy.

-(f) The Plan consists of fixed capital expenditures or fixed capital costs associated with the construction, reconstruction, or improvement of school facilities and campuses which have a useful life expectancy of five (5) years or more, and any land acquisition, land improvement, design and engineering costs associated therewith.
+(e) The Plan consists of fixed capital expenditures or fixed capital costs associated with the School Board's construction, reconstruction, or improvement of its school facilities and campuses that have a useful life expectancy of five (5) years or more, and any land acquisition, land improvement, design and engineering costs associated therewith.
 In addition, the Plan also has a component for costs of installing safety and security equipment, and retrofitting and providing for technology implementation, including hardware and software, for various sites within the District.
-The Plan also includes the purchase and/or lease of school buses.
-The Plan also includes the making of lease payments under the lease purchase agreements pursuant to sections 1001.42(11)(b)5.
-And 1013.15(2), Florida Statutes, and/or servicing of bond indebtedness to finance expenditures authorized by section 212.055(6), Florida Statutes.
-Neither the proceeds of the Sales Surtax nor any interest acquired thereto shall be used for operational expenses.
+The Plan also includes the making of lease payments under the lease purchase agreements pursuant to sections 1001.42(11)(b)5. and 1013.15(2), Florida Statutes, and/or servicing of bond indebtedness to finance expenditures authorized by section 212.055(6), Florida Statutes.
+Neither the proceeds of the Sales Surtax nor any interest accrued thereto shall be used for operational expenses.